Azure/azure-powershell/CONTRIBUTING.md

 #### Breaking Changes

 Breaking changes should **not** be introduced into the repository without giving customers at least six months notice.
-For a full list of breaking changes in Azure PowerShell, click [here](https://github.com/Azure/azure-powershell/blob/dev/documentation/breaking-changes.md).
+For a description of breaking changes in Azure PowerShell, see [here](https://github.com/Azure/azure-powershell/blob/dev/documentation/breaking-changes.md).

 Whenever a service team announces a breaking change, they must add it to the `upcoming-breaking-changes.md` file in their respective service folder.
 When the service team is ready to release the module with the breaking change, they must move the corresponding information from `upcoming-breaking-changes.md` into the `current-breaking-changes.md` file located in their service folder.